 Memorable Manitobans: Henry Norlande Ruttan (1848-1925)

 Born at Cobourg, Ontario on 21 May 1848, son of Henry Jones and Margaret Ruttan, he was educated at Cobourg.
-He worked as an engineer with the Grand Trunk Railway (1866 to 1869), Intercolonial Railway (1869 to 1874), abd Canadian Pacific Railway (1874 to 1877) before working on his own account from 1877 to 1885.
+He worked as an engineer with the Grand Trunk Railway (1866-1869), Intercolonial Railway (1869-1874), and Canadian Pacific Railway (1874-1877) before working on his own account from 1877 to 1885.
 He served as Engineer for the City Winnipeg from 1885 to retirement in 1914, after which he was retained by the City as a consulting engineer.
 He performed the engineering feasibility study for construction of the Shoal Lake Aqueduct.
 In 1918, he supervised construction of the Provencher Bridge.

 Active in military affairs, he served in No. 1 Company, 40th Battalion, during the 1866 Fenian Raid of Ontario.
 On formation of 90th Battalion, Winnipeg Rifles, he was gazetted Captain of Company B and he served during the North West Rebellion of 1885 under General Middleton.
 He commanded 90th Battalion from 1895 to 1900 when was placed on a list of Reserve Officers.
 In 1910, on organization of 100th Regiment of the Winnipeg Grenadiers, he was gazetted to command.

-In 1882, he married Andrina Barberie of Dalhousie, New Brunswick.
-They had five children: Mary Louise Ruttan (b 1877, wife of H. L. Wethey), Arthur Charles Ruttan, Charles Millidge Ruttan, Francis Norlande Ruttan (b 1885), and J. D. Ruttan (b 1888).
-He was a member of the AF & AM, Institute of Civil Engineers (London), American Society Civil Engineering (New York), Canadian Society Civil Engineering (President in 1910), Royal Society Arts and Manufacturing, Manitoba Club, Carleton Club, St. Charles Country Club, Winnipeg Automobile Club, and the Anglican church.
+In 1882, he married Andrina Barberie (1847-1941) of Dalhousie, New Brunswick.
+They had five children: Mary Louise Ruttan (b 1877, wife of H. L. Wethey), Arthur Charles Ruttan, Charles Millidge Ruttan, Francis Norlande Ruttan, and J. D. Ruttan (b 1888).
+He was a member of the AF & AM, Institute of Civil Engineers (London), American Society Civil Engineering (New York), Canadian Society Civil Engineering (President in 1910), Royal Society Arts and Manufacturing, Manitoba Club, Carleton Club, St. Charles Country Club, Winnipeg Automobile Club, Manitoba Curling Association (President, 1893-1894), and the Anglican church.

 Birth registrations, Manitoba Vital Statistics.